 Another ingredient not listed on the food pyramid but that is, nonetheless, essential is water.
 Water intake paired with adequate electrolytes intake is just as important as sticking to your keto macros.

 The keto food pyramid is like your standard food pyramid turned upside down.
 It completely excludes grains, which are the cornerstone of standard food guidelines and places oils and fats in their place.
 The keto food pyramid can help you visualize how your keto diet should look like, but keep in mind that good keto nutrition is much more complex than that and not everything about the keto diet can be illustrated with a pyramid diagram.
 Still, you can use it as a rough guideline if you’re a beginner.
+Want to try out a super yummy keto-friendly recipe?
+Go with eggplant parmesan from Corrie Cooks to get started.

 About the Author